tasmota/docs/docs/Blinds-and-Shutters.md

 Before starting you have to enable shutter support with `SetOption80 1`

+There is a new enhanced ESP32 version you can enable with the following compiler option #define `USE_SHUTTER_ESP32`.
+Will be default in future versions for ESP32 after some testing.
+New features most likely only in ESP32 due to memory limitations.
+Current feature set: up to 16 shutters, up to 32 shutterbuttons, tilt definition with buttons.
+Configuration safed to filesystem.

 ## Commands
 Complete list of commands is available at [Blinds, Shutters and Roller Shades Commands](Commands.md#shutters).